 The myth of nurses dating doctors

-If shows like Grey’s Anatomy are to be believed, doctors and nurses spend more time having sex on the job than they do treating patients.
+Why do so many dramas depict doctors and nurses spending more time having sex on the job than they do treating patients?
 Yes, nurses and doctors DO date each other, but not nearly on the scale that Hollywood would have you believe.

 The long hours and extreme situations of a medical environment can lead to more intense closeness than other workplaces.
 Nurses date nurses, nurses date EMTs, nurses date cafeteria personnel, nurses date custodial staff.

 Somehow, though, when nurses do date doctors, that romance is susceptible to more intense scrutiny than other relationships.